top of page

 The corporate hacker

-Corporate hacker is a term I first heard from an inspiring friend and formidable midwife of organizational transformations (Nathalie Nowak, Infusio).
+Corporate hacker is a term I first heard from my inspiring friend and formidable midwife of organizational transformations, Nathalie Nowak (Infusio).

 You are a tradesperson on the factory floor, a project manager in the engineering department, or a business unit manager.
-Well aware of your circle of influence, you commit to changing your organization from within.
+Well aware of the contours of your circle of influence, you commit to changing your organization from within.

-Also, as he and his team progressed through reinventing their organization, Ed had to find the courage and humility to face his hyper-achiever and controlling ways and let go of them.
-He had to engage in his journey of personal transformation.
+Also, as he and his team progressed through reinventing their organization, Ed had to harness the courage and humility to face his hyper-achiever and controlling tendencies, let go of them, and get out of his way.
+In short, he, too, had to embark on a journey of personal transformation.

-Courageous is the one who challenges the status quo from within.
+Brave are those who challenge the status quo from within.

 The purpose warrior

-You are a flag bearer on a mission and take massive action.
-You are a compelling communicator with the talent to get us to embark on your crusade.
+You are a flag bearer on a mission.
+You take massive action.
+You are a compelling communicator and get swathes of people to onboard your ship.

 For example, you may be one of the 1000+ innovative entrepreneurs or intrapreneurs developing technically and economically viable solutions to tackle climate change under the umbrella of Bertrand Piccard's Solar Impulse Foundation.
-With your peers, you lobby governments to amend legislation.
+Your group lobbies governments to amend legislation.

 Your Big Hairy Audacious Goal (BHAG) is not limited to climate action.
 It may address one of humanity's seventeen Grand Challenges, from hunger and poverty eradication to gender equality (UN's seventeen Sustainable Development Goals - SDGs).